-- · a Prescribed Retirement Savings Arrangement; - another registered pension plan; - to an insurer to purchase an immediate or deferred life annuity; or

-• to an insurer to purchase any other form of retirement annuity permitted under the Income Tax Act.
+- a Prescribed Retirement Savings Arrangement; - another registered pension plan; - · to an insurer to purchase an immediate or deferred life annuity; or - to an insurer to purchase any other form of retirement annuity permitted under the Income Tax Act.

 Messrs.
-Krantz, Mayle and Alonso participated in the pension plans of their home countries in France, United Kingdom and Brazil, respectively.
-They do not participate in Corby's Executive Pension Plans.

-In addition, the NEOs of the Corporation have entered into SERP Agreements, except for Messrs, Krantz, Mayle and Alonso.

-The amounts disclosed in the table, below, are the approximate values of retirement plan obligations accrued as of June 30, 2022, the compensation costs incurred during the fiscal year, and the amounts payable upon retirement of the NEOs.
+Krantz and Alonso and Ms. Begley participated in the pension plans of their home countries in France, Brazil, and the United Kingdom respectively.
+They do not participate in Corby's pension plans.
+In addition, the NEOs of the Corporation have entered into SERP Agreements, except for Messrs.
+Krantz and Alonso, and Ms. Begley.
+The amounts disclosed in the table, below, are the approximate values of retirement plan obligations accrued as of June 30, 2023, the compensation costs incurred during the fiscal year, and the amounts payable upon retirement of the NEOs.
 These amounts are all based on assumptions and contractual entitlements, which may change over time.
-The major assumptions used in making these estimates are consistent with those used to value all of Corby's post-employment benefit obligations and are disclosed in Note 9 of Corby's consolidated financial statements for the year ended June 30, 2022.
-At the time of this publication there were no named executive officers in the Defined Contribution Plan.
+The major assumptions used in making these estimates are consistent with those used to value all of Corby's post-employment benefit obligations and are disclosed in Note 9 of Corby's consolidated financial statements for the year ended June 30, 2023.
+As at the date hereof, there were no named executive officers in the Defined Contribution Plan.